googleads/google-ads-java/README.md

 dependencies under `com.google.ads.googleads.shaded` and removes these from the POM.
 You can therefore depend on multiple versions of libraries such as Guava and Protobuf.

+Note that if using the shaded version, the imports of common protocol buffers (StringValue etc.) will need to be updated to `com.google.ads.googleads.shaded.protobuf.StringValue`.

 ## Getting started

 1. Clone this project in the directory of your choice via: